 Cross-listed with Political Science 3305.

+3307 Investments

+4 credits

+The study of personal investments: an understanding of stocks, bonds, mutual funds, and derivatives; the mechanisms of the security markets; participation in the markets; sources and uses of investment information; market and company analysis; yield, valuation, and ratios; and portfolio management.

+Prerequisites: Economics 2201, Business Administration 1101, 1102.

 3324 Managerial Economics

 4 credits

 The application of economic theory and quantitative methods to solve business problems.
-Emphasis is on analysis of demand, cost, and profit under conditions of imperfect

-information and uncertainty.
+Emphasis is on analysis of demand, cost, and profit under conditions of imperfect information and uncertainty.
 Business pricing strategies receive special attention.

 Prerequisite: Economics 2201 or permission of the instructor.

 Cross-listed with Economics 3324.